MEMO+ - Monitoring of exotic Aedes mosquitoes in Belgium

 In short

 Exotic mosquitoes, such as the tiger mosquito (Aedes albopictus), are spreading in Europe as a result of increased globalisation and climate change.
-They were able to establish themselves in Southern Europe and now have also been spotted sporadically in Belgium.
-This mosquito can transmit viruses such as dengue, chikunguya or zika.
+They were able to establish themselves in Southern Europe and now they are spreading northward and have also been spotted in Belgium.
+This mosquito species can transmit viruses such as chikungunya, dengue and zika.

-Currently, the tiger mosquito is not (yet) established in Belgium, but it is in our neighboring countries.
-Therefore, its early detection will enable to delay its establishment and consequently to prevent outbreak of mosquito borne diseases (e.g. dengue, chikunguya or zika).
+Currently, the tiger mosquito is starting to become locally established in Belgium, as it is in our neighboring countries.
+Therefore, the early detection of new locations with tiger mosquitoes will enable to put in place control and prevention actions in order to delay its establishment and consequently to prevent outbreak of mosquito-borne diseases (e.g. chikungunya, dengue or Zika).

 The MEMO+ project aims to monitor the introduction of exotic Aedes mosquitoes, such as the tiger mosquito, in Belgium.
-The Institute of Tropical Medicine Antwerp actively monitors them in different points of entries.
-Sciensano develops and coordinates a citizen science tool that allows citizens to notify the presence of mosquitoes by uploading their pictures to a website.
-Morphological identification of the mosquitoes in the picture will be done to determine whether it is a tiger mosquito or not.
+Sciensano coordinates the project and is responsible for the citizen science platform that allows citizens to notify the presence of mosquitoes by uploading their pictures to a website.
+Morphological identification of the mosquito in the picture is done to determine whether it is a tiger mosquito or not.
+Aside of that, Sciensano communicates with all partners (federal, regional, local) and with the citizens about the tiger mosquito situation in their municipalities.
+The Institute of Tropical Medicine Antwerp coordinates the field activities and confirms the presence of the tiger mosquito in the field.

 Project description

-Introduction of exotic Aedes mosquito species has been recognized as a potential threat for biodiversity and health in Europe and also in Belgium.
-These mosquitoes can be vectors of viruses like chikungunya, dengue or Zika.
-Therefore the surveillance of mosquitoes is of paramount importance to prevent or delay as much as possible their introduction and establishment in Belgium.
+Introduction of exotic Aedes mosquito species has been recognized as a potential threat for public health in Europe and also in Belgium.
+These mosquitoes can be vectors of viruses like chikungunya, dengue and Zika.
+Therefore, the surveillance of mosquitoes is of paramount importance to prevent or delay as much as possible their introduction and establishment in Belgium.

 • a good surveillance of exotic Aedes mosquitoes

-• and an integrated analysis to timely cross and interpret these informations.
+• and an integrated analysis to timely combine and interpret these informations

 These elements are of paramount importance and only a good synergy among these elements can ensure to successfully prevent local transmission of mosquito borne diseases.

-In this context, the MEMO+ project will ensure the monitoring of exotic Aedes mosquitoes in Belgium based on two independent but complementary parts:
+In this context, the MEMO+ project ensures the monitoring of exotic Aedes mosquitoes in Belgium based on two independent but complementary parts:

-1. Passive surveillance (Sciensano): will rely on citizen science, based on the website www.SurveillanceMoustiques.be for the notification of Aedes albopictus (tiger mosquito) by citizens.
-The monitoring will be based on the morphological identification of the mosquito species uploaded on the website in the form of pictures.
+1. Passive surveillance (Sciensano): relies on citizen science, based on the MosquitoSurveillance platform (website and App) for the notification of the tiger mosquito by citizens.
+The surveillance is based on the morphological identification of the mosquito pictures uploaded on the platform.

-2. Active surveillance (ITM): based on monitoring of mosquitoes through mosquito traps and larval collection at specific points of entry such as parking lots.
+2. Active surveillance and field activities (ITM): are based on inspections and monitoring of exotic mosquitoes in the field by placing mosquito traps and performing larval collections

-This combination of both surveillances will allow to early detect the introduction of exotic Aedes mosquitoes, in particular Aedes albopictus (tiger mosquito), in the whole territory of Belgium.
+This combination of citizen surveillance and active surveillance allows us to early detect the introduction of exotic Aedes mosquitoes, in particular the tiger mosquito, in the whole territory of Belgium.

-For questions or more information about the MEMO+ project, contact the project leader Javiera Rebolledo Gonzalez.
+For questions or more information about the MEMO+ project, contact the project responsible Javiera Rebolledo Romero.

 Results

 The map below shows the locations where the tiger mosquito was detected during the 2023 mosquito season.
-More information in the press release.
+More information in our annual reports.

 Map results tiger mosquito monitoring 2023